***This is a warning. This post is not for the faint of heart.***

 Keep spray cleaners or wipes out on surfaces to make it convenient for others to clean the area.

-YOUR WAITING ROOM AREA
+PLACES TO CLEAN IN YOUR WAITING ROOM AREA

 Chair arm wrists